 Loyal customers who buy from you again and again, they are the key to the profitability of businesses.
 That’s why you should ask new customers how likely they are to buy from you again.
 Ask them a question like ‘How likely are you to buy again from us in the next 3/6/12 etc. months?’.

 Those two questions are the best if you want to actually measure customer satisfaction and get some meaningful numbers.
-Of course, there are also other questions worth asking your customers (take a look at this article about customer satisfaction survey questions) but numbers are easier to track and allow to spot trends.
+Of course, there are also other questions worth asking your customers about satisfaction but numbers are easier to track and allow to spot trends.
 And, most of all, you can easily push numbers and answers to closed questions to Google Analytics.

-Now that you know how to measure customer satisfaction, I’ll show you how you can combine qualitative and quantitative data.
-What you will need: Google Analytics and a survey tool integrated with it (for example, Survicate).
-Here’s the trick: you integrate a survey tool with Google Analytics, which means that the collected answers will be sent to GA as events.
+Here’s the trick: You integrate a survey tool with Google Analytics, which means that the collected answers will be sent to GA as events.
 Then, you can create an advanced segment to observe the behavior of users who gave you certain scores or answered in a certain way.